JarbasSkills/ZZZ-skill-translate-skills/README.md

 # Auto translate skill

-Passive skill, checks current config language and attempts auto translation of all english skill vocab/dialog/regex folders using google translate
+Passive skill, checks current language and attempts auto translation:

+    all skills vocab
+    all skills dialog
+    all skills regex
+    core dialog files

+Skills are parsed and all self.speak() messages converted to self.speak_dialog()

+Original skill files are saved as __init__.py.backup

 Triggered on every boot or with

     start automatic translation

-Recommended to be made into a Priority Skill
+Recommended to be made into a [Priority Skill][https://github.com/MycroftAI/mycroft-core/pull/1084]

+Translated skills should be auto-reloaded

+No files are overwritten if they already exist

 # supported languages